Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Reversible Flow.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

 **Mitigation**: If syrup gets on hands/arms, make sure children don't lick it off, and that they wash their hands once they've finished the experiment.
+Have a pack of wet wipes or tissues nearby to give to them.
 Warn children not to inhale when you are pouring any icing sugar.
 Call a first aider in the event of an emergency.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6